Rafnuss-PostDoc/BMM/readme.md

-## Project 2: `/2018/`
+## Project 2: Birdflow

-In the second project, we use a flow model (from fluid dynamic) to quantifies the flow of birds taking-off and landing accross western Europe.
+In the second project (`/2018/`), we use a flow model (from fluid dynamic) to quantifies the flow of birds taking-off and landing accross western Europe.
 A short overview of what each script is for is available at [rafnuss-postdoc.github.io/BMM/2018](https://rafnuss-postdoc.github.io/BMM/2018).

 **Preprint:**
-> Modelling the flow of nocturnal bird migration with year-round European weather radar network.
-Raphäel Nussbaumer, Lionel Benoit, Grégoire Mariethoz, Felix Liechti, Silke Bauer, Baptiste Schmid. *bioRxiv* 2020.10.13.321844.
+> Quantifying year-round nocturnal bird migration with a fluid dynamics model.
+Raphäel Nussbaumer, Silke Bauer, Lionel Benoit, Grégoire Mariethoz, Felix Liechti, Baptiste Schmid. *bioRxiv* 2020.10.13.321844.
 DOI:[10.1101/2020.10.13.321844](https://doi.org/10.1101/2020.10.13.321844).

 **Paper:**
 > .